Public key cryptography

 Hybrid encryption

-OpenPGP uses both, symmetric and asymmetric encryption.
-It combines the speed of symmetric encryption, using the key distribution capabilities of asymmetric encryption.
+Just like TLS and SSH, OpenPGP uses symmetric and asymmetric encryption together, combining the speed of symmetric encryption with the key distribution capabilities of asymmetric encryption.

-A message is first symmetrically encrypted, using a random, unique key, which then is asymmetrically encrypted for each receiver of the message and appended to it.
-A receiver has to identify the right key, asymmetrically decrypt it and use it to symmetrically decrypt the message.
-Besides speed, this scheme has the advantage that each additional receiver only adds little to the resulting size of the encrypted message.
+A message is first symmetrically encrypted, using a random, unique key, which then is asymmetrically encrypted using each receiver's public key, and appended to the message.
+A receiver has to identify the right key, asymmetrically decrypt it using their own private key, and use it to symmetrically decrypt the message.
+Besides speed, this scheme has the advantage that each additional receiver only adds a little to the resulting size of the encrypted message.

 Signatures

 Signatures are used to signify authenticity.
-The alleged creator of a message adds something to that message which only she can create, but everyone else can verify.
-This is done by encrypting the checksum of the message with the private part of the key pair.
-Since the public part of the pair is - well - public, anyone can decrypt that checksum and see if it is indeed the checksum of the message.
-Assuming the private key to really be private, this is a proof of authenticity.
+The alleged creator of a message adds something to that message which only they can create, but everyone else can verify.
+This is done by encrypting the checksum of the message with the private part of the key pair, effectively exactly the same process as encryption, but with the keys swapped.
+Since the public part of the pair is – well – public, anyone can decrypt that checksum and see if it is indeed the checksum of the message.
+Assuming the private key really is private, this is a robust proof of authenticity.